 The most frequent and dangerous complication of chickenpox is pneumonitis (inflammation of your lung tissue).
 You’re more likely to get this if you smoke.

 At any time later in life, the varicella zoster virus can be reactivated.
 If this happens, you will develop shingles.
 Shingles causes a blistering rash that usually appears on one side of your body.
 It can be very painful.
-You can’t develop shingles from exposure to a person with chickenpox, but you can develop chickenpox as a result of exposure to someone with shingles if you haven’t had it before.
+You can’t develop shingles from exposure to a person with chickenpox.
+However, you can develop chickenpox as a result of exposure to the fluid from shingles blisters if you haven’t had it before.

 Chickenpox is highly contagious.
 If you come into contact with someone who has chickenpox and you haven’t previously had it, you have a very high chance of catching it.

-The incubation period (the time from when you become infected to when your symptoms first appear) is between 11 and 21 days.
-The most infectious period is one to two days before the rash appears, but you can still catch it from someone until all the spots have crusted over.
+The incubation period (the time from when you become infected to when your symptoms first appear) is between 10 and 21 days.
+The most infectious period is one to two days before the rash appears.
+However, you can still catch it from someone until all the spots have crusted over.
 This is usually about five to six days after the onset of the chickenpox rash.
-See our common questions for more information.

 There is no specific treatment for chickenpox and you will usually get better without any medicine.